Quark Mixing from a Lattice Flavon Model: A Four-Magnitude Parameterization

 with the $(1,2)$ mixing angles governed by light-quark mass ratios,

 Within the $B$-lattice, both ratios are fixed by powers of $\e$, implying that the Cabibbo angle itself is controlled by the same hierarchy parameter that governs the quark mass spectrum.

 The phase plays an essential quantitative role.
 In the real-texture limit ($\phi_{\rm FX}=0$), Eq.~\eqref{cabibbo-interference} reduces to the classic Gatto--Sartori--Tonin relation~\cite{GST1968,Oakes1969} $|V_{us}|\simeq|\theta_d-\theta_u|\approx 0.114$, which undershoots the measured value by roughly a factor of two.
-At the lattice benchmark $\phi_{\rm FX}\approx\pi/2$, the two terms add in quadrature,
+At the empirical near-maximal value $\phi_{\rm FX}\approx\pi/2$ (Sec.~\ref{subsec:fx-phase-pdg}), the two terms add in quadrature,

 reproducing the observed value~\cite{PDGVudVus}.
 This provides a direct and transparent link between light-quark mass ratios, the CP-violating phase, and the dominant CKM mixing angle.